AllYourBlocks/ChunkWars/detry-updates.md

   * Markers are named in UpperCamelCase (e.g. OptionBonusChest)
   * Ingame messages do contain special names so can have Title Case
 * 2 Teams / 4 Teams has been split into 2 radio-like signs
-* gamestate/map_game has been split into 2 radio-like signs, values are "modern" (6x6) and "vintage" (5x5)
+* gamestate/map_game has been split into 2 radio-like signs, values are "Modern Arena" (6x6) and "Vintage Arena" (5x5)
-* 9 options have been added (anvil, bonus_chest, halloween, infested, jukebox, redstone, regeneration, respawn, troll)
+* several options have been added
-* map_game has been renamed to map_size
+* map_game has been renamed to map_size and merged into a single variable
 * map_selection has been renamed to map_variation
-* reset all options to default
+* allow to reset all options to default

 ## Implementation status

-In theory, the game is operational as a 2 teams game, all logic has been moved to the detry logic, and has to be tested for functionality.
+In theory, the game is operational as a 2 teams game and 4 teams game, all logic has been moved to the detry logic, and has to be tested for functionality.

 ## To dos

 ### A) Location - Information

-* 1) gamestate:game/init/remove_barriers

-     barrier locations for red and green

-* 2) gamestate:game/tick/ambience

-     (removing water in nether)

-     add other nether locations, variables?

-* 3) gamestate:pregame/init/add_barriers

-     barrier locations for red and green

-* 4) gamestate:sumo/init/driver
+* 1) gamestate:sumo/init/driver

      maybe add breakout for when someone left during countdown

-* 5) gamestate:sumo/init/remove_barriers

-     barrier locations for red and green

 ### B) Map Changes - Based on Options

-* 6) **Halloween**
+* 1) **Halloween**

       How do we force the pumpkin head?

-* 7) **Infested**

-      Block replace?